wundergraph/cosmo/helm/cosmo/README.md

 For your convenience, we included two different value presets:

-1. `values.full.yaml` - Ready to deploy configuration.
+1. [`values.full.yaml`](values.full.yaml) - Ready to deploy configuration.
 Include all subcharts, including Clickhouse, PostgreSQL and Keycloak.
-Intended for development use.
+Intended for development use only.
-2. `values.yaml`. - Only include the Cosmo stack.
+2. [`values.yaml`](values.yaml). - Only includes the Cosmo Core components.
 You need to provide your own Clickhouse, PostgreSQL, Keycloak and update the configuration accordingly.
+See [`values.full.yaml`](values.full.yaml) for an example.

 To apply the changes, run: